TabithaChelagat/Market_Research_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/2240ef3b-7454-47d2-bb29-69533155c1a8)

+- From the data, 58% of the respondents agree that companies have a responsibility to speak out on social issues.
 - Agreement is highest among those with a high school education or less (22.01%).
 - Agreement progressively declines with higher levels of education (some college: 19.14%, bachelor's degree: 12.44%, advanced degree: 3.83%).
 -The trend is reversed for disagreement.
 Disagreement is highest among those with a bachelor's degree (7.18%) and progressively declines with lower levels of education (some college: 5.26%, high school or less: 3.35%, advanced degree: 1.44%).